 Configuring Black

-is a popular Python code formatter.
-Here’s how you can configure it inside pyproject.toml
+black is a popular Python code formatter.
+Here’s how you can configure it inside pyproject.toml:

 [tool.black]